Skip to main content

 • If you are using pre-defined prompts or running agents in unattended workflows, give the agent as much context as possible.

-• You can also ‘prime’ the context by asking your agent to list your Honeycomb team information, environments, and datasets.
+• Prime the context by asking your agent to list your Honeycomb team information, environments, and datasets.

 • Wait.
 Most agents will retry the query after fetching the correct metadata using available tools.

-You can send feedback about your MCP experience directly to Honeycomb using the feedback tool.
+If something is not working as expected or you have ideas for improvement, you can send feedback directly to Honeycomb from your agent using the feedback tool.
 Just ask your agent, “Submit feedback to Honeycomb”.

 • Use absolute time ranges carefully: Agents default to using relative time (for example, “last 5 minutes”).
 If you want to specify an absolute time range, ask the agent to calculate and use epoch timestamps.
 For example: “Use bash to calculate the epoch time of July 10, 2025 11:30 UTC -0400 as my query start time and July 10, 2025 11:35 UTC -0400 as my query end time.”
 Use this instead of: “Query between 11:30 and 11:35 AM today”.